 Cost: $4+ Buy on Amazon

-Although there is a surprising amount of storage in our new home, we still practice space saving by rolling our clothes.
+Regardless of how much storage space our camper provides, we practice space saving by rolling our clothes.
 Joe is able to fit 5 pairs of jeans, 3 pairs of convertible pants, 2 pairs of shorts inside a cabinet that’s 10’ tall, 19 1/2’ wide, 11’ deep at the bottom and 4 1/2’ deep on top.

-The towel I grew up using in China is the equivalent of an American hand towel.
-The smaller towel is enough to dry my body after a shower and it takes up less space.
-The smaller towel will help keep the bathroom more organized.
-Don’t have a hand towel?
-Cut that bath towel in half and give it a try.
+The towels I grew up using in China is the equivalent of an American hand towel.
+The smaller towel is enough to dry my body after a shower and it takes up less space and less time to dry.
+Using smaller towels is a personal choice that has greatly helped in keeping our RV bathroom more organized and spacious.

 The key to staying organized in a small space is to prevent things from exploding all over the place.
 Certain temporary items find their way to our small space such as shipping boxes or packaging for new camera gear.
 A collapsable storage bin is perfect for organizing these temporary items in one place.
 Once we decide to chuck these items, we can collapse and stow the bin away.